 The holiday season is here!
-No matter what or how you celebrate this time of year, we’re excited to share in the holiday spirit.
+No matter if you celebrate Christmas, Hanukkah, Kwanzaa or all three, we’re excited to share in the holiday spirit.
 It’s easy to get caught up in the festivities, and while you’re busy decorating the house, safety may be one of the last things on your mind.

-According to the US Consumer Product Safety Commission, there were 14,000 injuries related to holiday decorations in 2011, an increase of 1,000 over the previous year.
-To ensure you have a safe, healthy, and happy holiday season with your friends and family, here are 12 tips to keep in mind as you deck your home:
+According to the US Consumer Product Safety Commission (CPSC), there were 15,000 injuries related to holiday decorations in 2012.
+Mishaps send about 250 people to the ER daily, with falls, cuts and back strains topping the list of injuries.
+To ensure you have a safe, healthy, and happy holiday season with your friends and family, here are 12 tips to keep in mind as you deck out your home:

 1. Keep live trees away from heat sources.
 Place your tree away from fireplaces and heaters, and keep a fire extinguisher near your tree.
 Live trees are highly flammable, due to needles and sap.

 2. Hydrate your tree.
 A dried-out tree can catch fire faster than one that has been properly watered.
 Check the water level every other day to ensure proper hydration.
 Starting with a green tree is one way to keep it from drying out so quickly.

 3. Fake it!
 If you buy an artificial tree, make sure it’s labeled “fire resistant.”
 Fire-resistant trees are less susceptible to catching fire.

 4. Don’t burn wrapping paper in the fireplace.
 Paper can catch fire very quickly and can cause flash fires.
 Instead, recycle (or better yet, reuse!) your wrapping paper.